Eugene Onegin: Plot

 Later, Lensky mischievously invites Onegin to Tatyana's name day celebration, promising a small gathering with just Tatyana, Olga, and their parents.
 When Onegin arrives, he finds instead a boisterous country ball, a rural parody of and contrast to the society balls of St. Petersburg of which he has grown tired.
 Onegin is irritated with the guests who gossip about him and Tatyana, and with Lensky for persuading him to come.
 He decides to avenge himself by dancing and flirting with Olga.
 Olga is insensitive to her fiancé and apparently attracted to Onegin.
 Earnest and inexperienced, Lensky is wounded to the core and challenges Onegin to fight a duel; Onegin reluctantly accepts, feeling compelled by social convention.
 During the duel, Onegin unwillingly kills Lensky.
 Afterwards, he quits his country estate, traveling abroad to deaden his feelings of remorse.

 Tatyana visits Onegin's mansion, where she looks through his books and his notes in the margins, and begins to question whether Onegin's character is merely a collage of different literary heroes, and if there is, in fact, no "real Onegin".
 Tatyana, still brokenhearted by the loss of Onegin, is persuaded by her parents to live with her aunt in Moscow to find a suitor.

 Several years pass, and the scene shifts to St. Petersburg.
 Onegin has come to attend the most prominent balls and interact with the leaders of old Russian society.
-He sees the most beautiful woman, who captures the attention of all and is central to society's whirl, and he realizes that it is the same Tatyana whose love he had once spurned.
+He sees a woman who captures the attention of all and is central to society's whirl, and he realizes that it is the same Tatyana whose love he had once spurned.
 Now she is married to an aged prince (a general).
 Upon seeing Tatyana again, he becomes obsessed with winning her affection, despite her being married.
 His attempts are rebuffed.
 He writes her several letters, but receives no reply.
 Eventually, Onegin manages to see Tatyana and offers her the opportunity to finally elope after they have become reacquainted.
 She recalls the days when they might have been happy, but concludes that that time has passed.
 Onegin repeats his love for her.
 Faltering for a moment, she admits that she still loves him, but she will not allow him to ruin her and declares her determination to remain faithful to her husband.
 She leaves him regretting his bitter destiny.